mongodb/docs/source/includes/list-table-pa-slow-query-logs-query-parameters.rst

    * - ``since``
      - long
-     - Point in time from which to retrieve suggested indexes, stated in `milliseconds since epoch
+     - Point in time from which to retrieve slow query logs, stated in `milliseconds since epoch
        <https://currentmillis.com/>`_.

    * - ``duration``
      - long
-     - Length of time in milliseconds during which to find suggested indexes among the managed namespaces in the cluster.
+     - Length of time in milliseconds during which to find slow query logs among the managed namespaces in the cluster.

    * - ``namespaces``
      - string
-     - Namespaces from which to retrieve suggested indexes.
+     - Namespaces from which to retrieve slow query logs.
 A namespace consists of the database and collection resource separated by a ``.``, such as ``<database>.<collection>``.